redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 * `redis/redis-stack` contains both Redis Stack server and RedisInsight.
 This container is best for local development because you can use the embedded RedisInsight to visualize your data.

-* `redis/redis-stack-server` provides Redis Stack but excludes RedisInsight.
+* `redis/redis-stack-server` provides Redis Stack server only.
 This container is best for production deployment.

 ## Getting started

-### redis/redis-stack
-To start Redis Stack developer container using the `redis-stack` image, run the following command in your terminal:

-{{< highlight bash >}}
-docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
-{{< / highlight >}}

-The `docker run` command above also exposes RedisInsight on port 8001.
-You can use RedisInsight by pointing your browser to [http://localhost:8001](http://localhost:8001).

 ### redis/redis-stack-server